gdncomm-shreyas-jain/training-project-2025-12/member/README.md

-this folder contains the member application
+this folder contains the member mvn project